Jacqueline Tong: Career

 In 1973, she joined the cast of Upstairs, Downstairs as the new housemaid Daisy Peel (later Barnes).
 She played this role for 32 episodes until the programme ended in 1975.
 After Upstairs, Downstairs, she went back to theatre and played at Coventry rep. She also had roles on television in Hard Times, Spearhead, Thriller (1 episode, 1974), and, alongside Lesley-Anne Down who had appeared with her in Upstairs, Downstairs, in The One and Only Phyllis Dixey.
 From February to April 1982, Tong made several appearances in Coronation Street as Jackie Moffat, a neighbour of Gail Tilsley.
 During the 1980s and 1990s, she appeared in Growing Rich, Middlemarch and David Copperfield.

-Tong has also appeared in three films, How to Get Ahead in Advertising (1989), Princess Caraboo (1994) and Angel (2007), and has done extensive radio work.
+Tong has also appeared in three films, How to Get Ahead in Advertising (1989), Princess Caraboo (1994) and Angel (2007), and has done extensive radio work including Are You Listening? by Jacqueline Wilson (Eileen) in 1981, a ten-part dramatisation of the novel Evelina by Fanny Burney (Mrs Mirvan) in 2002, The Iliad in 2002 and The Hidden Story of Sex also in 2002.
 Tong's stage credits include The Winter's Tale, What I Did in the Holidays and Albertine in Five Times.

-Recent years

 In 2000, she appeared in The Bill and The 10th Kingdom.
 This was followed in 2001 by The Life and Adventures of Nicholas Nickleby and The Cazalets.
 Tong played Lynn Walker in the fifth and sixth Trial & Retribution programmes.
 In 2005, she appeared in Twenty Thousand Streets Under the Sky.
 She appears as Mrs Todd in the 2016 film of Dad's Army.